Is Selling on Etsy Worth It: Key Points to Consider

 Easy to Use

-Etsy provides you with all the tools and guides necessary for starting your own store on their platform.
+Etsy provides you with all the tools and guides necessary to start and maintain a successful selling experience on this channel.

-When you sell on Etsy, the platform takes care of a lot of the work for you.
-They handle the payment processing, prepare shipping labels, and give you useful reminders.
+They handle payment processing, prepare shipping labels, and give you useful store reminders.

 When It’s Worth Moving Away From Etsy

-The fees are adding up, you only get a few sales because the competition is heavy, and you’re tired of random account suspensions.
-But most importantly – you want to work on your brand and expand.
+The fees are adding up, you only get a few sales because the competition is heavy, and you’re just tired of random account suspensions.

 High Competition